Orestis-Milolidakis/Orestis-Milolidakis.github.io/index.md

 ## About Me

 This is a personal webpage under construction.
-Current info is not representative.
+Current info is not about me.

-## Directions of Interest

-- **Applications of pure math to theoretical computer science:** kk
+## Research Interests

 - **Complexity theory:** Time bounded Kolmogorov Complexity, Meta-complexity
-- **Graph Theory:** Structural, Probabilistic
+- **Graph Theory:** Structural, minors
 - **Recursion theory:** Algorithmic Randomness

 ## News